iiBamBlue/se_project_todo-app/README.md

 ## Functionality

-The Simple Todo App provides the following functionality:

 Add Todo: Users can add new todos by filling out a form with a task name and an optional due date.
 The form is validated to ensure the task name is provided.

 Delete Todo: Users can delete existing todos by clicking the delete button associated with each todo item.